Abd-Elrazek/getterhiss.com/content/pages/1--about/index.md

 After traveling the world as a fashion model until age 21, I went to [University of Tartu](https://www.ut.ee/en) to become a doctor just like my parents.
 It took me a while, but I understood that even though I find medicine fascinating, working as a doctor is not my true call.
 So I took the leap, left, and tried something else - I learned how to program.
 I was so intrigued, that I decided to do this professionally.

-I love being in the tech field since it's fast paced, forever evolving nature with endless opportunites.
-I love that it is obtainable for anyone with a laptop and internet, and being able to build projects that can literally reach, and help, the whole world.
+I love being in the tech field since its fast paced, forever evolving nature with endless opportunites.
+I love that it is obtainable for anyone with a laptop and internet, and being able to build projects that can literally reach the whole world.

-Now I can say, I am a developer that strives to write clean code, test driven development and enjoys solving problems.
+I am a developer that strives to write clean code, test driven development and enjoys solving problems.
 I'm often on [HackerRank](https://hackerrank.com/getterhiss) coding in my free time.

-If not coding, I'm probably nerding out and relaxing with one of my favorite TV shows - Silicon Valley, Halt and Catch Fire, The Office and Seinfeld.
+If not coding, I'm probably nerding out and relaxing with one of my favorite TV shows - Silicon Valley, Halt and Catch Fire, Big Bang Theory and Seinfeld.

 ### You can also find me on..